United Kingdom membership of the European Union: EU roots and British accession (1957–1973)

-The UK was not a signatory of the three original treaties that were incorporated into what was then the European Communities, including the best known of these, the 1957 Treaty of Rome, establishing the European Economic Community (EEC).
+The UK was not a signatory of the three original treaties that were incorporated into what was then the European Communities, including the best-known of these, the Treaty of Rome.
 Britain first began talks to join the EEC in July 1961.
 The UK's applications to join in 1963 and 1967 were vetoed by the President of France, Charles de Gaulle.
-While it was true that Britain's economy, like many others, was struggling to recover from the high cost of WW2, De Gaulle had personal as well as economic reasons for not wanting the British around the table.
+While it was true that Britain's economy, like many others, was struggling to recover from the high cost of the Second World War, De Gaulle had personal as well as economic reasons for not wanting the British around the table.
 He distrusted the British particularly because he thought that in disputes they would always take the American side.
 There were also distinct differences between the French and British farming industries.
-De Gaulle in his memoirs described his dilemma: "How could we maintain on our territory more than two million farms, three-quarters of which were too small and too poor to be profitable, but on which, nonetheless, nearly one-fifth of the French population live?"
+De Gaulle in his memoirs described the problem of the agriculture sector for French governments: "How could we maintain on our territory more than two million farms, three-quarters of which were too small and too poor to be profitable, but on which, nonetheless, nearly one-fifth of the French population live?"
 His solution was the Common Agricultural Policy (CAP).
 It provided for a single market for agricultural goods at guaranteed prices, a Community preference scheme against imports, and financial solidarity.
-Intervention in markets to buy up surplus stocks at minimum prices, subsidising sales on world markets, and imposing levies on the import of cheaper goods from outside the Community – these were the techniques adopted, with the bill eventually paid for by taxpayers and consumers.
+Intervention in markets to buy up surplus stocks at minimum prices, subsidising sales on world markets, and imposing levies on the import of cheaper goods from outside the Community – these were the techniques adopted, the bill for them being paid by taxpayers and consumers.

-Britain as a result of emergency wartime measures had one of the most efficient farming industries in the world, and while agriculture accounted for 25% of the French economy, it only accounted for 4% in UK.
+Britain, as a result of emergency wartime measures, had one of the most efficient farming industries in the world, and while agriculture accounted for 25% of the French economy, it only accounted for 4% in the UK.
 In the 1950s Britain's cheap food policy was predicated on trading at world market prices, which were throughout this period substantially lower than the CAP ones.
 It was supplemented for its farmers from the 1950s by a system of deficiency payments.

 De Gaulle, aware that the CAP was crucial to France's economic security and social stability at that time, knew the British would not accept it, and his veto made sure that they could not stop CAP happening.
-Despite its complexity, CAP's origin and driving momentum lay in a simple but historic trade-off between France's agricultural interests and Germany's industrial interests.
+Despite its complexity, the CAP's origin and driving momentum lay in a simple but historic trade-off between France's agricultural interests and Germany's industrial interests.
 Germany as a manufacturing economy wanted tariff-free access for its industrial goods throughout the EEC, so France got the CAP, and in return Germany got the Customs union and the Common external tariff built into the Treaty of Rome.